pontocom/SecLabs/crypto/dh.md

     000000f0  cb 2a 46 5e 6a 78 36 2f  51 ff ba b5 7a 17 45 33  |�*F^jx6/Q���z.E3|
     00000100

+As an alternative for the creation of keys we could use the following examples.
+In these examples, we create the common DH key and after that we create an SHA-256 hash of the key.
+This way, we end-up with a raw 256-bit key that can be used directly.
+This key is store on the `alice_common_key.dh` and `bob_common_key.dh`.

+So **Alice** does:

+    openssl pkeyutl -derive -inkey alice_private.dh -peerkey bob_public.dh | openssl dgst -sha256 -binary > alice_common_key.dh

+For the case of **Bob**:

+    openssl pkeyutl -derive -inkey bob_private.dh -peerkey alice_public.dh | openssl dgst -sha256 -binary > bob_common_key.dh

+In this case, we end up with this key (`dd7fa8bee81aa373924fcf68348fff7c8cdf4eb2078b0000ebf1f7899802c48f`).

+Looking at the files:

+    hexdump alice_common_key.dh

+    hexdump bob_common_key.dh

+They both contain the same information:

+    0000000 dd7f a8be e81a a373 924f cf68 348f ff7c
+    0000010 8cdf 4eb2 078b 0000 ebf1 f789 9802 c48f
+    0000020

+This key can be used as secret key to cipher and decipher data, as we can see in the next section.

 ### Encrypt and decrypt with DH

 Now that we have a common key between **Alice** and **Bob**, this key can be used to do symmetric cryptography between the two parties communicating.
 Consider the `plain.txt` and `cipher.txt` below, two examples of files that are going to be encrypted or decrypted.